-The department of radiation protection (DRP) represents Luxembourg at the review meetings.
+The division of radiation protection (DRP) represents Luxembourg at the review meetings.
 Luxembourg considers the CNS pair review as a highly valuable exercise.
 It allows for a small country with limited nuclear expertise to gain insight to relevant safety issues in other countries.
-Besides the aspect of being reviewed, having frank and open discussions with qualified experts while profiting from constructive "nearly cost-free" advice is extremely useful.
+Being reviewed, having frank and open discussions with qualified experts while profiting from constructive "nearly cost-free" advice is also extremely useful.

-The present National Reports has been produced by the DRP as a process of selfassessment of the implementation of the obligations under the Convention with focus on the challenges to be addressed and the follow-up action taken since the last Review Meeting.
+The present National Reports has been produced by the DRP as a process of self-assessment of the implementation of the obligations under the Convention with focus on the challenges to be addressed and the follow-up action taken since the last Review Meeting.
 The report is a stand-alone document, structured in conformity with the "Guidelines regarding National Reports under the Convention on Nuclear Safety" (INFCIRC/572/Rev.6).
-Some parts of the report remain unchanged.
-New chapters, paragraphs or sentences are marked through the report.
-Mostly those aspects concern are new developments.
-In some cases new paragraphs have also been added to improve the report.
+Updates (9): Taking into account the fact that the present report shall encompass the 8th and 9th Review Meeting and following the recommendations of the Presidency's letter of 23 June 2021, updated information is highlighted as follows.